This story mentions physical and sexual abuse, forcible detransitioning of a trans person, death, and suicidal ideation.

 But as those five years drew to a close, Daina found her dreams curtailed by a family she described as abusive, a debilitating illness, and, ultimately, her death.

 Daina grew up in a cramped house in a densely-packed informal settlement near Vasco Da Gama, Goa.
-In interviews, Daina said her family physically and sexually abused her after she came out as a transgender woman, and later threw her out of their home.
-Sashi*, a close relative of Daina, whose name has been withheld by queerbeat to protect their identity, denied the allegations of sexual abuse.
+In interviews, Daina said her family beat her up and “sexually raped” her after she came out as a transgender woman, and later threw her out of their home.
+Sashi*, a close relative of Daina, whose name has been withheld by queerbeat to protect their identity, denied the allegations of sexual assault.
 But they confirmed that Daina’s father and brothers had beaten her several times.

 Several of Daina’s friends accused one of her brothers of being more abusive towards Daina. queerbeat contacted the brother to seek his response.
 He denied all allegations of wrongdoing.
 He claimed that the relationship between Daina and him was cordial.
 “I accepted my brother,” he said.